Transferring data to and from Gadi

 Introduction

-In this section, we will look at transferring data between the Research Data Store and Gadi.
+In this section, we will look at transferring data between the Research Data Store (RDS) and Gadi.
+There is a lot of content with step-by-step examples here due to the numerous methods available for data transfer.

 The table below summarises the data transfer methods covered in this section: